Have you ever met someone that seemed to be able to relate to your every thought, experience, and emotion? Well, that person was probably an empath.

 What Are The Signs Of An Empath?

 To define an empath, you need to understand what makes them different than others.
-One of the most important things that empaths are known for their is their affinity for strong connections with others.
+One of the most important things that empaths are known for is their affinity for strong connections with others.
 Shallow relationships are never good enough for them.
 They long for deep and meaningful connections.

 Empaths are also very altruistic and selfless.
 They’re willing to sacrifice their well-being for others, which often makes them the target of emotional vampires.
 They also see the world through their innate intuition and rely heavily on following their instincts.